 Whether you play indoors, on the grass, or on a beach, volleyball can be a great way to stay healthy and fit.
 It’s also a great way to stay involved in social activities, as it can be played with a single partner or with and entire team.
+You might also want to click on the pictures below for some volleyball gear from Amazon.

 Here are the Top 10 from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic: